apache/paimon/docs/content/cdc-ingestion/kafka-cdc.md

 synchronization.
 {{< /hint >}}

+{{< hint info >}}
+When processing Debezium CDC data, there are two types of data formats: one without a schema and the other with a schema.
+If your dataset uses the format that includes a schema, ensure to set value.format=debezium-json-schema-include.
+{{< /hint >}}

 ## Synchronizing Tables

 By using [KafkaSyncTableAction](/docs/{{< param Branch >}}/api/java/org/apache/paimon/flink/action/cdc/kafka/KafkaSyncTableAction) in a Flink DataStream job or directly through `flink run`, users can synchronize one or multiple tables from Kafka's one topic into one Paimon table.